balsama/ntypuzzlehelper/README.md

 * All Or One (Active May 2023)
 * Ripple Effect (Active July 2022)
 * SkyScrapers (Active around 2016 - partial support)
+* Two Not touch (Active in daily paper 2023/24 -- Board static image generation only)

 ## Usage
 1. Clone this repo and install dependencies